Class Catalyst

 Moderated think-aloud sessions revealed that the analytics dashboard consistently caused confusion — users couldn't determine whether class trends were improving or declining without significant effort.
 Navigation to individual student data was also a recurring breakdown point.

-✦ KEY INSIGHTS
+✦ ACTIONS — KEY INSIGHTS

 What teachers actually need